fah20im04/Assignment-08/README.md

+# My App Store

+## About the App
+My App Store is a web app where you can browse, search, and install apps easily.
+You can see app details like downloads, ratings, reviews, and descriptions.
+You can also install apps and manage them—uninstall them if you don’t need them anymore.

+It’s responsive, looks good on desktop and mobile, and has smooth animations to make the experience fun.

+## Features
+- Browse trending apps and all available apps.
+- Search apps in real-time.
+- View app details including downloads, ratings, reviews, and description.
+- Install apps and save them in your browser.
+- Uninstall apps anytime.
+- Responsive design for all devices.
+- Animated loading spinner and UI transitions.

+## Technologies
+- React – for building the UI
+- React Router DOM – for page navigation
+- Tailwind CSS – for styling
+- LocalStorage – to save installed apps
+- Framer Motion – for animations
+- Vite – for fast development

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.